dabeaz/curio/docs/reference.rst

-   :data:`socket.AF_INET6`.  *backlog* is the argument to the :py:meth:`socket.socket.listen` method.  *ssl* specifies an :class:`curio.ssl.SSLContext` instance to use. *reuse_address* specifies whether to reuse a previously used port.
+   :data:`socket.AF_INET6`.  *backlog* is the argument to the :py:meth:`socket.socket.listen` method.  *ssl* specifies an :class:`curio.ssl.SSLContext` instance to use. *reuse_address* specifies whether to reuse a previously used port. *reuse_port* specifies whether to use the ``SO_REUSEPORT`` socket option prior to binding.

 .. asyncfunction:: unix_server(path, client_connected_task, *, backlog=100, ssl=None)